gbovyn/liferay-resource-bundle-override/README.md

 # liferay-resource-bundle-override

-Override global language keys to disable required user last name (in all languages).
+Override global language keys to disable required user last name (in English).

+`language.id` can take only 1 argument / language.

 **Important**: Tomcat needs to be restarted for the change to be effective.